svylabs/protection-market/WHITEPAPER.md

 - Borrowers cannot withdraw protection collateral
 - Challengers may stake within defined entry windows

-### 7.3 Expiry
+### 7.3 Expiry and Post-Expiry Accounting

-- Protection collateral contribution decays during a final window
+- Protection contribution decays during a final window
-- Integrator removes protection collateral from loan accounting
+- Integrator removes protection collateral from loan health accounting
-- Underwriters reclaim unused collateral
+- Underwriters reclaim remaining protection collateral, **if any**

-- Loan health reverts to borrower-only state
+Even if the loan is not liquidated:

+- Protection collateral may be partially or fully consumed
+- Collateral value may decline due to adverse price movements
+- Underwriters bear this market risk while still earning borrower fees and challenger stakes

+Loan survival does not imply underwriter principal preservation.

 ---